tetsuo-ai/raiding-plan/README.md

-Now I have everything I need to build this properly.
-Let me synthesize the military structure research, Dunbar's Numbers, prestige psychology, and cult brand mechanics into one scalable machine.Now I'm going to build this properly.
-Everything synthesized.

----

 ## The AgenC Raid Org: A Scalable Machine

 The core problem with your current setup is there's no structure at all -- just a flat group of people receiving instructions.
 Here's how every scalable human organization in history has solved this, and how it applies directly to AgenC.